Curt Clawson: Elections

 Clawson won a full term in November 2014 with 64 percent of the vote.

 Tenure

 Clawson delivered the Tea Party response to President Obama's State of the Union Address in 2015.

-In May 2016, Clawson announced that he would not seek re-election that year, citing his desire to support his father in the aftermath of his mother's death the previous year.
+On May 20, 2016, Clawson announced that he would not seek re-election that year, citing his desire to support his father in the aftermath of his mother's death the previous year.

 Clawson was a member of the Congressional Constitution Caucus.